WWE The Bash

-The Bash was the sixth annual Great American Bash professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE), and 20th Great American Bash event overall.
-It was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.
-The event took place on June 28, 2009, at the ARCO Arena in Sacramento, California.
-It was the final Great American Bash event to be held on PPV as the event was replaced by Fatal 4-Way in 2010.
-It was also the only Great American Bash to be titled as "The Bash", as in 2012, the event was revived as a special episode of SmackDown, which returned to using the full name of "The Great American Bash".
-After another eight years, the event was again revived for WWE's developmental brand, NXT, in 2020 and has since been held as an annual event for NXT.
+The Bash was a 2009 professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was WWE's sixth annual Great American Bash—truncated as The Bash—and 20th overall.
+The event took place on June 28, 2009, at the ARCO Arena in Sacramento, California, and was held for wrestlers from the promotion's Raw, SmackDown, and ECW brand divisions.

-There were eight matches on for the event's card.
+There were eight matches on the event's card.
 The card for the event was a supercard due to it having three main attraction bouts.
-This included: Randy Orton defeating Triple H in a Three Stages of Hell match to retain the WWE Championship, World Heavyweight Champion CM Punk getting disqualified against Jeff Hardy, and John Cena defeating The Miz in the first official encounter between the two.
-The undercard for the show featured five matches: ECW Champion Tommy Dreamer defending his title against Christian, Jack Swagger, Finlay, and Mark Henry in a Championship Scramble match, Chris Jericho wagering the WWE Intercontinental Championship against Rey Mysterio's mask, Dolph Ziggler versus The Great Khali in a No Disqualification match, The Colóns defending the Unified WWE Tag Team Championship against The Legacy and Edge and Chris Jericho, and Michelle McCool challenging Melina for the WWE Women's Championship.
+This included: Randy Orton defeating Triple H in a Three Stages of Hell match to retain Raw's WWE Championship, SmackDown's World Heavyweight Champion CM Punk getting disqualified against Jeff Hardy, and John Cena defeating The Miz in the first official encounter between the two.
+The undercard for the show featured five matches: ECW Champion Tommy Dreamer defending his title against Christian, Jack Swagger, Finlay, and Mark Henry in a Championship Scramble match, Chris Jericho wagering SmackDown's Intercontinental Championship against Rey Mysterio's mask, Dolph Ziggler versus The Great Khali in a No Disqualification match, The Colóns defending the Unified WWE Tag Team Championship against The Legacy and Edge and Chris Jericho, and Michelle McCool challenging Melina for SmackDown's WWE Women's Championship.

-The event had 178,000 buys, down on The Great American Bash 2008 figure of 196,000 buys.
+The event had 178,000 pay-per-view buys, down on The Great American Bash 2008 figure of 196,000 buys.
+The was the final event in The Great American Bash series to be held as a PPV event, as it was replaced by Fatal 4-Way in 2010.
+It was also the only Great American Bash to be truncated as "The Bash", as in 2012, the event was revived as a special episode of SmackDown, which returned to using the full name of "The Great American Bash".
+Eight years later in 2020, the event was again revived, becoming an annual event for WWE's developmental brand, NXT; since its revival for NXT, it has been held as a television special of NXT as well as a livestreaming event.

 Production

 Background

-The event was held at the ARCO Arena in Sacramento, California.
+WWE's sixth annual Great American Bash, which was truncated as The Bash, was held at the ARCO Arena in Sacramento, California.

-The Great American Bash is a professional wrestling event established in 1985.
-Following World Wrestling Entertainment's (WWE) acquisition of World Championship Wrestling (WCW) in March 2001, WWE revived the pay-per-view (PPV) in 2004.
-The 2009 event, which was renamed as The Bash, was the sixth annual Great American Bash produced by WWE and 20th overall.
+The Great American Bash is a professional wrestling event established in 1985, held during the summer.
+Following World Wrestling Entertainment's (WWE) acquisition of World Championship Wrestling (WCW) in March 2001, WWE revived The Great American Bash as its own annual pay-per-view (PPV) event in 2004.
+WWE's sixth annual Great American Bash, and 20th overall, was truncated as The Bash.
 It took place on June 28, 2009, at the ARCO Arena in Sacramento, California, which was the original date and venue for Night of Champions (which was moved to July 26), and featured wrestlers from the Raw, SmackDown, and ECW brands.